 If you want to know the real secret to truly healthy hair, grab a box of baking soda and some apple cider vinegar.
-Online bloggers rave about how much better their hair looks after a few weeks of using them (it can take a while for your hair to adjust), and I can attest: I’ve used the mixture for years.
+Online bloggers rave about how much better their hair looks after a few weeks of using them (it can take a while for your hair to adjust).

 3 No-Fuss, Natural Hair Care Recipes